 I am incomplete and require this particular person to complete me; incomplete people do not survive; therefore I must have this particular person to survive.

-Thus it is only when you love and trust in yourself enough, that you can deal better with ‘possessiveness’ and ‘entitlement’ or the ‘sexual property’ aspect which contributes to the monogamous paradigm of Sex 2.0 (although nevermind that many women – from a biological aspect – don’t particularly care who the father of their children is after the fact and have on the whole far less concept of sexual property than men).
+Where self esteem does help, is that when you love and trust in yourself enough, that you can deal better with ‘possessiveness’ and ‘entitlement’ or the ‘sexual property’ aspect which contributes to the monogamous paradigm of Sex 2.0 (although nevermind that many women – from a biological aspect – don’t particularly care who the father of their children is after the fact and have on the whole far less concept of sexual property than men).

 What is ‘natural’ and does unnatural equate to unnecessary?